Trapti0603/M31-Dark-matter-modelling/README.md

 # M31-Dark-matter-modelling
-This is a repository that contains the codes that we used to generate rotation curves and contours of different profiles of halo-- NFW, Hernquist and Einasto
+This is a repository that contains the codes that we used to generate rotation curves and contours of Andromeda galaxy (M31 galaxy) for  different profiles of halo-- NFW, Hernquist and Einasto